NELA 2.0 Home NELA Cohort VI Principal Residency Executive Coaches Principal Academy Cohort IV (2014-2016)

 NELA 2.0 Project Team

-Dr. Fusarelli’s research focuses on educational leadership and policy, the politics of school improvement, educational equity, and organizational change, with a particular focus on state-level education reform and leadership development for rural schools (Nearly half of students in North Carolina and one-third of students nationally attend rural schools).
-To support her work, Dr. Fusarelli has received over $16 million in grant funding from a number of organizations including the U.S. Department of Education, the National Science Foundation, the Bill and Melinda Gates Foundation, and the North Carolina Department of Public Instruction.
+Dr. Fusarelli’s research focuses on educational leadership and policy, the politics of school improvement, educational equity, and organizational change, with a particular focus on state-level education reform and leadership development.
+In addition to her two books, she has authored over 60 articles published in various research journals.
+To support her work, Dr. Fusarelli has received over $25 million in grant funding from various organizations including the U.S. Department of Education, the National Science Foundation, The Bill and Melinda Gates Foundation, The Wallace Foundation, Z. Smith Reynolds Foundation, and the North Carolina Department of Public Instruction.

-Lesley G. Wirt, Ed.D. serves as the Associate Director of the Northeast Leadership Academy at North Carolina State University.
+Dr. Wirt serves as the Associate Director of Principal Preparation at NC State University.
 She earned her undergraduate degrees in psychology and early childhood education from James Madison University in VA.
 She taught elementary school for two years in VA.
-She then decided to work in higher education and received both her master and doctoral degrees in Higher Education Administration from North Carolina State University.
+She then decided to work in higher education and received both her master and doctoral degrees in Higher Education Administration from NC State University.
 She has worked at NC State University and Edgecombe Community College recruiting prospective students, advising new and current students, tracking student achievement, planning programs, and enhancing student retention and success.
-She greatly enjoys working with the NELA students, faculty, staff, and stakeholders.She can be reached at firstname.lastname@example.org
+She also assists with grant writing and managing budgets.
+She greatly enjoys working with the Master of School Administration (MSA) Leadership Academies’ students, faculty, staff, and stakeholders.

 She can be reached at email@example.com.